 The SoA offers pre-professional and professional, accredited undergraduate degrees in architecture.

-The Department also offers a Minor in Architectural History and Criticism.
+The SoA also offers a Minor in Architectural History and Ctriticism, which is open to students of any major (18 credit hours).

 Examples of student work can be viewed by viewing the SoA Undergraduate Programs Prospectus.

-Admission and Progression Requirements, and all Program Requirements can be found in the Undergraduate Catalog.
-Please see the information below:
+Admission and Progression Requirements, and all Program Requirements, can be found in the Undergraduate Catalog.

 Additional Resources for Students